 Too tired to run?
 Too busy to hit the gym?
 We look at the top 6 exercise excuses everyone uses to avoid a workout and the expert tips on how to beat them

 When it’s cold and dark outside, it’s all too easy to convince ourselves that exercise is a bad idea.
-From a lack of motivation to a hectic schedule, we’re experts at finding even the smallest excuse to dodge a workout.
+From a lack of motivation to a hectic schedule, we’re experts at finding excuses to dodge a workout.

 Plus, we’re much better at paying attention to our short-term rather than our long-term wellbeing.
-When given the choice to take a nap right now versus working on our long-term fitness in the gym, the former feels so much more attractive.
+Given the choice to either take a nap or work on our long-term fitness, the former feels much more attractive

 So how can we help ourselves stick to our fitness routine?
 Health writer Rosalind Ryan uncovers the top six excuses for avoiding exercise and the evidence that proves we’re kidding ourselves…

 Busted: Exercise boosts your energy levels

 “It’s well known that exercise is one of the best ways to boost your energy levels and beat tiredness,” says Faisal Abdalla, master trainer for Nike and Barry’s Bootcamp and author of The PMA Method (£15, Aster).
 “Essentially, the more you move, the more energy you’ll have, and the more often you’ll want to move.
 It’s a great little circle that keeps on giving.”
 A study by the University of Georgia found that even a single workout is enough to up your energy levels.
 Researchers discovered that just 20 minutes of moderate exercise, such as jogging, increased feelings of energy in 91% of those taking part.
 Abdalla says, “If you’re really tired, just getting out of the house for a brisk 15-minute walk helps increase your energy levels.“

 Busted: Focus on the feel-good effect, not exercise as a chore